Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

 1. Prepare the Seed keywords

 First of all, make a list of broader topics in your niches.
-For example, In my case topics that I focus on this websites are
+For example, In the case topics that I focus on these websites are

 - Website design